iExecBlockchainComputing/iexec-node/docker/worker/README.md

 This script :
 - builds a new Docker image for the XWHEP worker;
-- starts a new Docker container for the XWHEP worker;
+- starts the XWHEP worker in a new Docker container.